 Additional Reading: Tips to Resolve Your Credit Card Debt

 Things to Keep in Mind When Taking a Personal Loan to Repay Credit Card Dues:

 - Loan Tenure: The size of your EMI is dependent upon the loan tenure and amount.
-Loans with longer tenure have lower EMI and vice versa, but in case of long tenure loans, the interest portion increases which needs to be managed wisely.
+Loans with longer tenure have lower EMI and vice versa, but in the case of long tenure loans, the interest portion increases which needs to be managed wisely.

 Additional Reading: Does Credit Card and Personal Loan Help Your Credit Score?

-To conclude, it can be said that yes, personal loan is a good option for paying off your credit card bills if you don’t have sufficient funds to pay the bills.
-However, a personal loan is a debt as well, and you must be careful about its repayments, or it can lead to another debt trap and lower your credit score.
+To conclude, it can be said that yes, a personal loan is a good option for paying off your credit card bills if you don’t have sufficient funds to pay the bills.
+However, a personal loan is debt as well, and you must be careful about its repayments, or it can lead to another debt trap and lower your credit score.